Six Flags Fright Fest: Everything You Need to Know

-In this guide we'll cover what Fright Fest at Six Flags is, how the Six Flags park changes to accommodate it, and everything that you must do when you visit.
+In this guide, we'll explain what Fright Fest is, how the Six Flags park changes to accommodate it, what dates it takes place, and everything it offers.

 What is Six Flags Fright Fest?

-Fright Fest is a limited time event that occurs around the Halloween season featuring rides, haunted houses, scare zones, entertainment, shows, and ghouls prowling the park.
+Fright Fest is a limited-time event that occurs at Six Flags parks during the Halloween season and features rides, haunted houses, scare zones, entertainment, shows, and ghouls prowling the park.

 As the sun goes down, the monsters come out, and the park transforms from Six Flags to Fright Fest.